413x5/mx-wcc24-rs/token-manager-contract/README.md

 - Any excess EGLD payment is returned to the caller

 ### Token Management

 - Token holders can burn any amount of their SNOW tokens
 - Only token issuers can burn their issued tokens
 - Token issuers can claim all available tokens of their issued tokens
 - The total supply held by the contract is automatically updated after burning or claiming

 ### View Functions

 - `getIssuedTokensInfo`: Get all tokens issued by a specific address with their balances

 ## Contract Endpoints

 ### Issue Token

 ```rust
 #[payable("EGLD")]
 #[endpoint(issue_token_snow)]
 fn issue_token_snow(&self, token_amount: BigUint, token_name: OptionalValue<ManagedBuffer>)
 ```

 - Requires minimum 0.05 EGLD payment
 - `token_amount`: The amount of tokens to issue (will be multiplied by 10^8 for decimals)
 - `token_name`: Optional token name (if not provided, defaults to "JohnSnow")

 ### Burn Token

 ```rust
 #[endpoint(burn_tokens)]
 fn burn_tokens(&self, token_id: TokenIdentifier, amount: BigUint)
 ```

 - Only the token issuer can burn their issued tokens
 - `token_id`: The identifier of the SNOW token to burn
 - `amount`: The amount of tokens to burn

 ### Claim Tokens

 ```rust
 #[endpoint(claim_tokens)]
 fn claim_tokens(&self, token_id: TokenIdentifier)
 ```

 - Only the token issuer can claim their issued tokens
 - Claims all available tokens of the specified token ID
 - `token_id`: The identifier of the SNOW token to claim

 ## Storage

 - `token_balances`: Maps token identifiers to their total supply
 - `token_issuers`: Maps token identifiers to their issuer addresses

 ## How to Use

+Deploy the contract following the instructions in the main [Readme](../README.md#deploying-and-testing-contracts)

 Use the [MultiversX Utility App](https://utils.multiversx.com/) `Read endpoints` and `Write endpoints` tabs to interact with the contract.